grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/client-mget.md

 ---
 title: 'Client.mget(keys)'
-excerpt: 'Returns the values of all specified keys.'
+description: 'Returns the values of all specified keys.'
 ---

 # Client.mget(keys)